Nick Suriano: 2018–2019

-In his junior season, he moved up a weight class (from 125 to 133 pounds).
+In his junior season, he moved up a weight class from 125 to 133 pounds.
 He ended the year with a 26–3 record and notable victories in regular-season over defending MAC champion John Erneste (eventual two–time MAC champion and All-American) and eventual ACC champion Micky Phillippi.
-At the Big Ten Conference Championships, he defeated four opponents including future two–time All–Americans Luke Pletcher and Austin DeSanto and future three-timer Ethan Lizak without suffering a loss to become the titleholder at his division.
-At the NCAA Championships, he made his way to the finals beating three opponents including the heavily accomplished Stevan Mićić and once again Ethan Lizak.
-In the finals, he faced the also heavily decorated Daton Fix, whom he outscored 4 points to 2 in the second sudden victory period of the bout to become the champion at 133–pounds, the first in the history of Rutgers (his teammate Anthony Ashnault would become the second later in the tournament).
+At the Big Ten Conference championships, he defeated four opponents, including future two–time All–Americans Luke Pletcher and Austin DeSanto and future three-timer Ethan Lizak to win his weight class.
+At the NCAA championships, he made the final after beating three opponents including Stevan Mićić and Ethan Lizak.
+In the final, he faced Daton Fix, whom he defeated in the second sudden victory period to become the champion at 133 pounds, the first-ever national champion at Rutgers (his teammate Anthony Ashnault would become the second later in the tournament).

 2019–2020

-The newly crowned NCAA champion, Suriano upset '19 Pan American Champion and '18 World Championship medalist Joe Colon at the annual event Beat The Streets, on May 6 in a freestyle match.
-On September, Suriano announced he had taken an Olympic redshirt for the season in order to pursue freestyle aspirations.
+Suriano upset '19 Pan American champion and '18 world medalist Joe Colon at the annual Beat the Streets event on May 6 in a freestyle match.
+In September, Suriano announced he had taken an Olympic redshirt for the season to pursue freestyle aspirations.

-At the prestigious Bill Farrell Memorial in November, Suriano dropped down to 57 kilograms and went on to tech former DI All-American and two-time Big 12 Champion from Oklahoma State Eddie Klimara and Canadian Dragos Robertson in his first two matches, before losing to fellow NCAA champion from Wisconsin Seth Gross.
-In the consolation bracket, he defeated former four-time DI All-American and '12 graduate from Minnesota Zach Sanders, '16 US University National champion and two-time DI All-American Zane Richards (technical fall), and two-time US Open National runner-up and '16 NCAA champion Nahshon Garrett, to place third.
+At the prestigious Bill Farrell Memorial in November, Suriano dropped to 57 kilograms and won by tech over former DI All-American and two-time Big 12 champion from Oklahoma State Eddie Klimara and Canadian Dragos Robertson in his first two matches, before losing to fellow NCAA champion from Wisconsin Seth Gross.
+In the consolation bracket, he defeated former four-time DI All-American and '12 graduate from Minnesota Zach Sanders, '16 US University National champion and two-time D-I All-American Zane Richards (technical fall), and two-time US Open national runner-up and '16 NCAA champion Nahshon Garrett to place third.

-Suriano then competed at the US Nationals in late December, where he defeated future Pan American champion Shelton Mack and '13 US University National All-American Britain Longmire in the first two matches, before losing in a razor-close match against 2019 Junior World finalist and DI All-American from Cornell Vito Arujau.
-In the consolation bracket, he once again defeated Zane Richards and added fellow NCAA champion Darian Cruz to the list by technical fall, before forfeiting in the third-place match against Arujau, to place fourth and qualify for the 2020 US Olympic Team Trials.
+Suriano competed at the US Nationals in late December, where he defeated future Pan American champion Shelton Mack and '13 NCAA All-American Britain Longmire in his first two matches, before losing a close match against 2019 Junior World finalist and D-I All-American from Cornell Vito Arujau.
+In the consolation bracket, he once again defeated Zane Richards and added fellow NCAA champion Darian Cruz to the list by technical fall before forfeiting the third-place match against Arujau, to place fourth and qualify for the 2020 US Olympic Team Trials.